Clicky

 The flushing point on a Sea-Doo will always be in the rear for 4-strokes.
 4-stroke Sea-Doo’s came around in 2002 and there were only 4-strokes after 2008.
 Newer Sea-Doo’s flushing port is gray and easy to find on the outside, like the picture at the top of this post shows.
 In older 4-strokes or Sparks, the flush point is black and tucked away near the nozzle.

-Yamaha, Kawasaki, And Others?
+Yamaha, Kawasaki, And Other Flushing Methods?

+The other brands don’t use closed-loop cooling, and they do take in water to cool the engine.
+They can still be turned on when not in water for a few seconds also, but the entire engine and exhaust are not being cooled.
 Jet skis intake water differently compared to boats, which use a spinning pump submerged in water.
 Instead, jet skis utilize the impeller as a pump.
 There is a small hole in the pump that allows water to flow through, which is used to cool the engine.

 Please consult your owner’s manual for the correct procedure for operating your Yamaha, Kawasaki, and other jet skis on the hose.
 The instructions are very similar to the instructions for using a Sea-Doo as talked about earlier.